 Edward Mallet Young was born in 1839 at Cookham in Berkshire, the second son of Captain Sir George Young, Bart, RN, and Susan Mackworth-Praed.
 He was educated at Eton and then at Trinity College, Cambridge.
 A talented classicist, in 1860 Young won the Browne medal at Cambridge for a Latin ode on the fate of Captain Franklin’s expedition to find the Northwest Passage through the Canadian Arctic, and in 1863 he was seventh in the first class of classical tripos.
 He was made a Fellow of Trinity College in 1865.

 From 1864 to 1878 Young was employed as an Assistant Master at Harrow, where he is credited with introducing the game of Fives and, in 1878, he was appointed Headmaster of Sherborne School.
 One of Young’s first innovations at Sherborne was the institution in 1878 of Commemoration Day (Commem), a tradition which still takes place today.
 He was also keen to develop music at the School, fostering a school orchestra, installing an organ and gallery in the BSR (1884), writing the words for the School song ‘Carmen Saeculare’ (1887), and compiling a special Sherborne hymn book which remained in use for over 30 years.
 Like his predecessor H.D.
-Harper, Young was a great builder and renovator and under his headmastership the School gained the West Cloister joining the School chapel with the BSR (1879), a new library in the former schoolroom (1880), a north chancel aisle in the chapel (1881), four classrooms and a lobby to the north of the BSR (1883), a gymnasium (1885), and a sanatorium (1887).
+Harper, Young was a great builder and renovator and under his headmastership the School gained the West Cloister joining the School Chapel with the Big School Room (1879), a new library in the former schoolroom (1880), a north chancel aisle in the chapel (1881), four classrooms and a lobby to the north of the Big School Room (1883), a gymnasium (1885), and a sanatorium (1887).